Stellar cooling limits on light scalar boson revisited: Conclusion

-The obtained exclusion region may vary by one or two orders of magnitude depending on the stellar conditions and the adopted assumptions.
-To reduce these uncertainty of the constraints, we need to include some more details of stars and processes in future calculations. \\[1em] \textbf{Note added}: In the final stages of preparing this manuscript, the paper \cite{2303.00778} appeared on arXiv.
-This paper claims, compared to Refs.~\cite{2010.01124,2205.01669}, the $(m_e/m_N)^2$ suppression of the scalar emission by nuclei, which is the same as our present result.
-They reevaluated the $e$-$N$ bremsstrahlung contribution to the stellar cooling limit focusing on the constraint by white dwarfs in the light mass region where the constraint to the mixing is independent of the mass.
+The obtained exclusion regions could vary by an order of magnitude, depending on the stellar conditions and the adopted assumptions.
+To reduce the uncertainties in the constraints, we would need to include more details of the stars and processes in future calculation. \\[1em] \textbf{Note added}: During the final stages of preparing this manuscript, the paper \cite{2303.00778} appeared on arXiv.
+This paper claims the $(m_e/m_N)^2$ suppression of the scalar emission by nuclei, which is the same as our present result, compared to Refs.~\cite{2010.01124,2205.01669}.